How to build a DIY storage ottoman for a small space that can be used for storage and organization, for sitting and as a step stool.

 Roger has done a lot of the projects in the RV that I’m not qualified to do, like the electric and the plumbing, but this project is right up my alley.
-I mean, I did my fair share of projects, like the removable kitchen backsplash and my easy no sew curtain, but these DIY upholstered storage ottomans were a little more involved.
+I mean, I did my fair share of projects, like the removable kitchen backsplash and my easy no sew curtain, but these DIY storage ottomans were a bit more involved.

 There are a lot of things in our tiny space that need to serve many purposes and this is one of them.
 We needed stools for the drop-down table that I built but we also needed a step stool to get into our bed and storage is always in short supply.
 With all of that in mind, my DIY storage ottomans came to be.